 At full subscription and full exercise of the subscription warrants, the share capital may be increased by a total of maximum SEK 8,333,333.33, which is equivalent to approximately 2 percent of the company’s present share capital.
 This corresponds to a total dilution of maximum approximately 2 percent in relation to the share capital on a fully diluted basis, calculated as the number of new shares in proportion to the number of existing and new shares.

 Authorization for the Board of Directors to resolve on new share issues

 The Meeting resolved to authorize the Board of Directors to, on one or several occasions during the period up until the next Annual General Meeting, with or without deviation from the shareholders’ preferential right, resolve on new issues of shares.
 The authorization also includes the right to resolve on new issues of shares with terms concerning issues in kind, offset rights or other terms stated in Chapter 13, Section 5, first paragraph, 6 in the Swedish Companies Act.
-By resolutions in accordance with the authorization, the number of shares may be increased by a number corresponding to a maximum of ten percent of the number of outstanding shares in the company at the time of when the Board of Directors first uses the authorization.
+By resolutions in accordance with the authorization, the number of shares may be increased by a number corresponding to a maximum of 10 percent of the number of outstanding shares in the company at the time of when the Board of Directors first uses the authorization.
 The purpose of any deviation from the shareholders’ preferential right is to ensure financing of acquisitions of companies, part of companies or businesses or to strengthen the company’s capital base and equity/assets ratio.
-The subscription price for directed share issues shall be determined to an amount corresponding to the market value of the shares at the time of the issue.
+In case of deviation from the shareholders’ preferential right, share issues by virtue of the authorization shall be made on market conditions.
 In accordance with the conditions set out above, the Board of Directors was also authorized to resolve on other terms as considered necessary by the Board to carry out the issues.

 Authorization for the Board of Directors to resolve on repurchase and transfer of the company’s own shares